-Printing of five hundred (500) CMV safety brochures, for distribution at safety presentations, has been included in this proposal.
+Printing of five hundred (1,800) CMV safety brochures, for distribution at safety presentations, has been included in this proposal.
+Includes pamphlets/ brochures for Jacob's Law education and outreach.

 Tort Liability Insurance premium for six (6) employees assigned to the New Entrant Unit.